-To secure Inverie Bay’s energy supply for another fifty years, Knoydart Renewables Ltd. has embarked on an Knoydart Energy Security Project, in partnership with Highlands and Islands Enterprise, Local Energy Scotland, the Scottish Government and Scottish and Southern Electricity to deliver a long-term financially and environmentally sustainable energy system for the community and for the thousands of visitors that come to enjoy the wild landscape of Knoydart every year.
-This project is designed to guarantee a clean, affordable, reliable supply of electricity that will continue to drive the economic regeneration of the area.
-Several components of the current legacy system are coming to their end of life, the most important being the pipeline, which has recently suffered critical failures and is rapidly approaching the end of its useful life.
-This project will replace the pipeline with a better designed, buried pipeline on a new route over the next eighteen months and update the mechanical / electrical infrastructure, including the turbine/generator and transformer to modern standards.
-New domestic and business connections will be added to the network, ensuring sufficient income is generated to support the long term operations of the system.
+Knoydart Renewables Ltd. has embarked on the Knoydart Energy Security Project, in partnership with Highlands and Islands Enterprise, Local Energy Scotland, the Scottish Government and Scottish and Southern Electricity to deliver a long-term financially and environmentally sustainable energy system for the Knoydart community and for the thousands of visitors that come to enjoy the wild landscape of Knoydart every year.
+An investment of £2,700,000 has been made to secure Inverie Bay’s energy supply for another fifty years and to provide the potential og Knoydart Grid electricity to those small communities to the west of Inverie, not currently served.
+Close to completion, this project, will guarantee a clean, affordable, reliable entirely green and renewable supply of electricity to drive the economic regeneration of Knoydart.
+Several components of the legacy system were close to their end of life, the most important being the pipeline, but have now, or are about to be, replaced – the pipeline with a larger bore, better designed, buried pipeline on an entirely new route and the upgrading to modern standards, of the mechanical / electrical infrastructure, including the turbine/generator and transformer being upgraded to modern standards.
+New domestic and business connections are lining up to be added to the network – , ensuring sufficient income is generated to support the long term operations of the system.

 Knoydart Renewables Ltd. both has been and continues to be involved, in a number of innovative projects.
 Currently, it is working with Arup limited to build a business and asset management modelling programme, according to a template built up in partnership with Arup and Highland and Islands Enterprise, designed to identify the long-term running costs of the Company under a range of different scenarios and is also involved in a project with the University of Strathclyde and Energy Mutual Ltd., looking at the social and economic impact of renewable energy microgrids through addressing their sustainability challenges, leveraging leading expertise from academia and industry, to comprehensively evaluate existing microgrids to inform asset management strategies and frameworks.
 The intention is to contribute to a working paper outlining lessons in technical, operational, financial and policy areas to inform the UK local energy sector as well as applying project learning to international contexts with existing or planned microgrid programmes.
 Devolved microgrids are the direction of travel of the UK and world electricity generation and distribution industries.
 Knoydart already has what major players are now moving towards.